The American Trade Hotel

 One of the interesting things about Casco Viejo is the city’s revitalization.
 Enterprising developers are transforming Casco Viejo, one grand building at a time, restoring old houses to their former glory.
 Most of the restoration is geared towards high end apartments, hotels and restaurants.

 Meanwhile, Panama City contains enough glittering skyscrapers to make you wonder if you’ve traveled to Dubai.
 It’s ritzy but in our 3 days in Panama, we didn’t set foot once in Panama City and in fact, saw many visitors come to Casco Viejo at night!

-We stayed in a Garden Room, which was more space than we could have imagined.
+Our room was categorized as a Garden Room, and had more space than we could have imagined.
 From the long entrance way, with ample room to store our luggage, to the separate sitting area and high ceilings, it was more than enough room for the two of us!